 Yes!
 Place rice in a freezer safe resealable bag or airtight container and freeze for up to 6 months.

 This post may be sponsored or contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.
 See my full disclosure here.

-Easy Fried Rice With Bacon - Low-Calorie
+Easy Fried Rice With Bacon Meal For One

 - 1 cup cooked brown rice